White ant treatment

-Armed with a clearer picture of the type of termites on your property, we will offer you one or more termite treatment proposals for your consideration.
+After a termite inspection we will have a clearer picture of the type of termites on your property.
+Then we will offer you one or more termite treatment proposals for your consideration.
 The most common types of termite treatments are:

 Termite baiting & monitoring